What’s at risk in Chernobyl

 U.S. experts caution that reactors that are operating now, such as the Zaporizhzhia nuclear power plant, carry much greater risks because they run at higher temperatures.

 Depending on the outcome of the war, the dangers posed by Chernobyl could be reduced even further.
-An American company has been hired to transfer the spent fuel into tall dry caskets, large vessels surrounded by steel and concrete.
+An American company has been hired to transfer the spent fuel into tall dry casks, large vessels surrounded by steel and concrete.
 But that transfer had only just started and will take years to complete.